Combat-Related Special Compensation (CRSC)

 CRSC vs. CRDP

-- CRSC requires that the disability be combat-related (see below), whereas with CRDP any service-connected disability is sufficient.
+• CRSC requires that the disability be combat-related, whereas with CRDP any service-connected disability is sufficient.

-Finally, CRSC and CRDP are mutually-exclusive - the retiree can elect either one, but not both of them.
-10 U.S. Code §1414(d).
-It often makes more sense for the retiree to opt for CRDP instead of CRSC - for example a retiree who has a 70% service-connected disability rating, so is receiving substantial CRDP, but only 10% of that rating is combat-related, is probably better off foregoing CRSC.
-Also note that the retiree can change his/her election each year during an "open season" in December & January.
+CRSC and CRDP are mutually-exclusive - the retiree can elect either one, but not both of them.
+10 U.S. Code § 1414(d).
+It often makes more sense for the retiree to opt for CRDP instead of CRSC - for example a retiree who has a 70% service-connected disability rating, of which 10% is combat-related, would no longer have a VA waiver using CRDP, so is probably better off foregoing CRSC.

 CRSC Eligibility Requirements

-Note that an injury which simply occurs in a combat zone, but is not actually combat-related (e.g. a servicemember in Iraq permanently damages something while playing volleyball) does not qualify for CRSC.
+Note that an injury which simply occurs in a combat zone, but is not actually combat-related (e.g. a servicemember in Iraq permanently injures himself playing volleyball) does not qualify for CRSC.

 The other significant requirements to receive CRSC are:

-- The retiree is receiving normal military retirement, is medically discharged, be on the Temporary Disability Retired List (TDRL) or be receiving Temporary Early Retirement (TERA).
+• The retiree is receiving normal military retirement, is medically discharged, is on the Temporary Disability Retired List (TDRL) or is receiving Temporary Early Retirement (TERA).

 CRSC Payments